-From 2019, entry to these schools will be through a single one hour bespoke cognitive ability test taken at a Consortium School.
-There will be no further written assessments at Consortium Schools, and more emphasis will be placed on their interview processes.
+Entry to these schools is through a single one hour bespoke cognitive ability test taken at a Consortium School.
+There are no further written assessments at Consortium Schools, and emphasis is placed on their interview processes.

 The London Consortium Schools are: Francis Holland (Regent’s Park), Francis Holland (Sloane Square), Notting Hill and Ealing High School, Queen's College, St. Helen’s School, South Hampstead High School, Channing School, More House, Northwood College for Girls, Queen’s Gate School, St James Senior Girls’ School, and The Godolphin & Latymer School.

 London Girls’ Schools not in a Group: City of London School for Girls, Haberdashers’ Aske’s, North London Collegiate, St Paul’s Girls’ School.
 All boarding schools.

 Please contact each school for which you wish your daughter to be considered requesting an Application Form and any other relevant information.

 N.B.
 You must complete a separate application form for each school in the consortium you wish to apply for, whether they are in the same group or not.